 State law requires California metro areas to plan for housing that can accommodate 100 percent of each region’s projected population growth across all income levels.

-So many of MTC’s funding programs — including the OBAG program in this section — include incentives for cities and counties to encourage affordable housing construction within their borders.
+So many of MTC’s funding programs — including the OBAG program and the Housing Incentive Pool in this section — include incentives for cities and counties to encourage affordable housing construction within their borders.

 Promoting Affordable Housing